-This memorandum gives some basic information about MGMT 714 as it will go on in the Fall term of 2016 (2016C).
+This memorandum gives some basic information about MGMT 714 as it will go on in the Fall term of 2017 (2017C).
 A tentative syllabus is presented below and will be circulated in the opening class.
 Its contents will be open for discussion in that class and via email through the several days following.
 A finalized syllabus will then be circulated to all enrolled students and posted on the course webpage.

 The course will meet in a double-length block on Tuesday afternoons from 3 pm to 5:40 pm (or so sometimes, but even when running long ending comfortably before 6).
-Versions of the course have in the past been offered to mixed audiences of MBAs, undergradautes, and students from other Schools of the University.
-I expect that this term's students will be predominantly MBA's.
+Versions of the course have in the past been offered to mixed audiences of undergraduates and MBA's and this will be the format for 2017A.
+The two groups seem to mix reasonably easily.